jonasbn/dstserver-website/blog/2022-09-19-fundraising/index.md

 #### Skin

 Skin is a vital factor in the game.
-Players received skins for sharing or doing survey.
+Players received skins for sharing or doing a survey.

 ### Hiring